 - If the emergency measure is maintained after the review, the importer shall reconsider the measure at least every 6 months based on the latest available information and shall explain the reasons for the continuation of the emergency measure.

 - If the exporter considers that an emergency measure is being maintained by the importer without reason, it may provide that evidence to the other Party and request that the other Party review the measure or engage in technical consultations.

 The SPS Committee established by the WTO focuses on providing a platform for consultations among the Parties.
 It also serves as a set of guidelines for Parties on different SPS matters.
 The sub-committee established under this chapter will allow Parties to address various concerns under India Australia ECTA with regards to SPS Measures like certifications, equivalence, and more.

 - The Parties must appoint a subcommittee on SPS measures consisting of representatives of the government of each Party to review the progress made by the Parties in implementing their commitments under this chapter.

 - The subcommittee provides a platform for the Parties to raise any matter related to SPS including any request for recognition of equivalence or of regional conditions and innovations for certification to facilitate trade between the Parties.

 - The subcommittee shall meet within 1 year after the date of entry after the agreement and thereafter as mutually decided by the Parties.
 It shall report to the Joint Committee.

 This trade deal with Australia is an exciting development and is expected to improve Indo-Pacific trade relations.
-India will gain the benefits of preferential market access in all the varied areas of concern under ECTA and also import raw materials like coal, wine etc on 70% tariff lines.
-The SPS measures outlined in the agreement will allow both the parties involved to have fair and transparent commercial transactions while keeping safeguarding health and welfare.
+India will gain the benefits of preferential market access in all the varied areas of concern under ECTA and also import raw materials like coal, wine, etc on 70% tariff lines.
+The SPS measures outlined in the agreement will allow both parties involved to have fair and transparent commercial transactions while keeping safeguarding health and welfare.